 Community forestry is about local people making local decisions over local lands.
-By keeping the management local, a community can decide the fate of their lands.
-For First Nations having jurisdiction over a forest has a direct link to maintaining their culture and traditional ways of life.
+For First Nations, having jurisdiction over a forest is a direct link to maintaining their culture and traditional ways of life.

-The Cheakamus Community Forest (CCF) shares the BCCFA’s goals.
 One of the main goals of the CCF is to create a balance between forest harvesting and maintaining the values of the three partnering communities.
-For example, because of the forest’s proximity to Whistler and the role it plays in the resort’s tourism economy, providing recreational access to the forest is a CCF priority.
-Maintaining the many distinct ecosystems is a core commitment that is reflected within the CCF’s management strategy.
+For example, because of the forest’s proximity to Whistler and the role it plays in the resort’s tourism economy, managing views, protecting the environment, and providing recreational access to the forest are priorities.
+Maintaining the many distinct ecosystems is a core commitment that is reflected within the CCF’s Ecosystem Based Management strategy.

-To see these objectives realized, the CFF is committed to continue working with local stakeholders such as WORCA, AWARE, commercial recreation operators and the general public as it develops its harvesting and management plans.
+To see these goals realized, the CFF is committed to continue working with local stakeholders such as the Whistler Off Road Cycling Association, the Association of Whistler Area Residents for the Environment, commercial recreation operators and the general public as it develops its harvesting and management plans.

 Cheakamus Community Forest Principles